seancarroll/seancarroll.github.io/_drafts/2019-goals.md

 I haven't done much travel and I'm looking to change that in 2019.
 I'll be heading to New Orleans for a few days in April which is a good start.
 I'd like to plan two additional trips.
 One being a weekend gateway and another being for a longer vacation.

-## Self Care
+## Self-care

-A few goals concerning self care
+A few goals concerning self-care

 ### Exercise